kyngs/libby/README.md

 // Create a library manager for a Bungee plugin BungeeLibraryManager bungeeLibraryManager = new BungeeLibraryManager(plugin);

-// Also Nukkit, Sponge, and Velocity are supported
+// Also Nukkit, Sponge, Paper, and Velocity are supported
 ```

 Create a Library instance with the library builder